firejoust/mineflayer-lazy-pathfinder/README.md

 #### About
 This is an A* pathfinding algorithm for navigating Minecraft's terrain.
-It works by getting the floor/ceiling height in the current node, then comparing it to the floor/ceiling height in the next node to see if the player can fit in a gap.
+It works by getting the floor/ceiling height in the current node, then comparing it to the floor/ceiling height in the next node to see if the player can fit through a gap.
 Right now it can only move in cardinal directions (North, East, South, West)

 #### Installation
 ```sh